cosmos/cosmos-sdk/docs/architecture/PROCESS.md

 4. Add an entry to a list in the [README](./README.md) file.
 5. Create a Pull Request to propose a new ADR.

+## What is an ADR?

+An ADR is a document to document an implementation and design that may or may not have been discussed in an RFC.
+While an RFC is meant to replace synchoronus communication in a distributed environment, an ADR is meant to document an already made descision.
+An ADR wont come with much of a communication overhead because the discussion was recorded in an RFC or a synchoronus discussion.
+If the consensus came from a synchoronus discussion then a short excerpt should be added to the ADR to explain the goals.

 ## ADR life cycle

 ADR creation is an **iterative** process.
 Instead of trying to solve all decisions in a single ADR pull request, we MUST firstly understand the problem and collect feedback through a GitHub Issue.